smsali97/pocketfs/README.md

 I wanted to keep my application scalable, so that server nodes can easily be added and removed when needed, and even though one idea that could have been possible was that to have an initial configuration of nodes and once initial communication is established list of servers can be exchanged between servers and between clients.

-Instead, I have adopted to use an approach that uses *UDP Broadcasts*\* in which whenever a server comes alive it sends a *HELLO: Im alive* signature message to the network.
-In response people know that this server has come alive and gives it the latest copy of the directory to achieve a consistent image across servers.
+Instead, I have adopted to use an approach that uses *UDP Broadcasts*\* in which whenever a server comes alive it sends a *HELLO: IM ALIVE* signature message to the network.
+In response other server nodes know that this server has come alive and gives it the latest copy of the directory to achieve a consistent image across servers.

 Once that's done it goes in *PING Mode* and pings its server signature so that all of the servers can be updated regarding the status of the node and for client side it is used to track the latency of the server which becomes helpful especially when client needs to query for files since it will always ask the server with the least amount of load.

 *One of the things I plan to do in the future is to shift this to a multicast approach for more security and better performance.

 ## Directory Service